Updated for 2019!

 If you have waited till spring to file your taxes, it’s time to get off your butt and send in your tax return.

-For most Canadians, the deadline for income tax and benefit returns for the 2017 tax year is on April 30, 2018.
-For our neighbours down south (U.S.), the filing deadline is April 17, 2018.
-Self-employed individuals in Canada have until June 15, 2018.
+For most Canadians, the deadline for income tax and benefit returns for the 2018 tax year is on April 30, 2019.
+For our neighbours down south (U.S.), the filing deadline is also April 15, 2019.
+Self-employed individuals in Canada have until June 15, 2019.

 If you file your taxes late and have a balance owing to the government, you will be hit with a penalty fee that’s equal to 5% of taxes you owe plus an additional 1% for every month your return is late, up to a year.